Coherently amplifying photon production from vacuum with a dense cloud of accelerating photodetectors

-In conclusion, we have proposed a possible way to realize the actual oscillatory UE, where photons are produced from vacuum as a consequence of genuinely accelerating photodetectors.
+In conclusion, we have proposed a way to demonstrate photon production from vacuum as a consequence of genuinely accelerating photodetectors.
 Our scheme involves a membrane with a dense cloud of embedded NV defects (equivalently TLS photodetectors) undergoing driven, transverse flexural vibrations within a microwave cavity, and modelled as a driven Dicke-type Hamiltonian.
-When the resonance condition is satisfied, the system Hamiltonian simplifies via the RWA, thus allowing for an approximate analytical solution using the cumulant expansion approach.
+Under the condition of resonance, where the TLS's centre of mass acceleration frequency matches the sum of the cavity mode and internal TLS's transition frequency, the system Hamiltonian considerably simplifies via the RWA, thus allowing for an accurate analytical solution using a cumulant expansion approach.
 When the number $N$ of TLS defects exceeds a critical value $N_\mathrm{crit}$, the system undergoes a transition to an inverted lasing phase, signalled by a `burst' peak in the average cavity photon number that scales as $N^2$, yielding significantly enhanced, collective photon production from vacuum.

+While the primary motivation for the present investigation concerns the interplay between the fundamental physics of relativistic quantum field vacuum and many body quantum dynamics, the possibility to realize entangled many TLS (i.e., qubit)-microwave photon states, purely by mechanically driving a membrane structure initially in a cavity vacuum, may also find broader relevance and application in quantum information science and technology.

+{ \textbf{Data availability}}\\ The codes and generated data that were used to produce the figures in this paper are available by request from the corresponding author.